parthgoswami-github/prod/contributorblog_10/index.md

 We have many diverse contributors in opensource that help upstream communities in unconventional ways, which doesn’t require any coding or development skills.
 Starting with a non-code contribution can help anyone overcome the sense of failure and not being good enough, and it can also serve as a springboard for our open source adventure.
 This interview series aims to highlight some non-code open source contributions that anyone can make right now to get started contributing.

-For this month’s edition, we talked about creating a career out of opensource contributions and becoming a community manager  with Divya Mohan.
+For this month’s edition, we talked about creating a career out of opensource contributions and becoming a CNCF Ambassador with Divya Mohan.

 <br/>